A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: The phenomenological aspects

-In this model, a mass hierarchy is assumed, $m_N, m_\chi, m_\phi \gg m_h \gg m_\nu $.
-The thermally averaged scattering cross section is derived by considering scenarios where a non-relativistic heavy right-handed neutrino $N$ and a relativistic neutrino $\bar{\nu}$ are involved in the initial state.
-Utilizing the assumed mass hierarchy, an approximate expression for the thermally averaged cross section is obtained as
+In this model, we adopt a well-motivated mass hierarchy $m_N, m_\chi, m_\phi \gg m_h \gg m_\nu $.
+This hierarchy enables a controlled approximation for calculating the thermally averaged cross section.
+Besides, we consider a non-relativistic heavy right-handed neutrino $N$ and a relativistic neutrino $\bar{\nu}$ in the initial state.
+Under this condition and the assumed mass hierarchy, we derive the following approximate expression for the thermally averaged cross section